architect/arc.codes/src/views/docs/en/guides/backend/events-and-queues.md

     },
 ```

 The `Events` property on the `Daily` function shows that this is a scheduled event with a rate of being invoked once a day.
 The rate expression starts when the rule is created at the time of deployment.
-If you need more fine grained control over the timing, then you'll have to write a Cron expression.
+If you need more fine grained control over the timing, then you'll have to write a CRON expression.
 For more information about schedule rules, follow the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).

 ## @queues example